coin-test/coin-test/docs/userguide/data.rst

 Data is the backbone of Coin-Test.

 Data refers to a specific format of time series price data that a backtest uses to run.
 Internally this is a Pandas DataFrame with consistency checks and additional tooling.
-Inherently, Datasets are tied to the Strategies that are executed because a strategy is designed to run on a certain frequency or type of data.
+Inherently, Datasets are tied to the :doc:`strategies` that are executed because a strategy is designed to run on a certain frequency or type of data.

 .. contents:: Table of Contents
     :backlinks: none